isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1922.md

 ---
-title: Ecommerce Online Shop + SEO and Digital Marketing Setup - Advanced Ecommerce + Digital Marketing (Basic)
+title: Zoho CRM - Zoho CRM - ENTERPRISE edition, 20 users
-permalink: /productivity-solutions-grant/solutionrepo/solution1815
+permalink: /productivity-solutions-grant/solutionrepo/solution1922
 ---

 ### Description

-You need an eCommerce website?
-You actually need a website that can continue to generate profit for your business, Vue tech can help you with that!
-Vue Tech not only build up a website for you, but also helps you to set up all the infrastructure you need to promote your business on the internet.
-Vue tech provides eCommerce website setup, digital marketing setup & optimization, SEO setup & consultation, with a great performance track record.
-Vue tech build long term business channel for you!
+Build everlasting customer relationships with the world's favorite CRM.
+Zoho CRM empowers a global network of over 150,000 businesses in 180 countries to convert more leads, engage with customers, and grow their revenue.
+Transform your business with the world's favorite customer relationship management software.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Vue_Tech_Modified_Annex_3_wef_1_March_2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Zoho_Corporation_20200634_Desensitised_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria